 Read More ...

-Corey Campion (Ph.D., Georgetown University), is an Assistant Professor of History at Hood College who specializes in Franco-German and trans-Atlantic relations.
+Corey Campion (Ph.D., Georgetown University), is an Associate Professor of History & Global Studies at Hood College who specializes in Franco-German and trans-Atlantic relations.

 Corey has gained extensive experience working with K-12 classroom teachers through his work directing Hood’s M.A. in Humanities program, which primarily serves teachers pursuing interdisciplinary content-field training.
 His research focuses on the post-1945 Allied occupation of Germany as well as on interdisciplinary pedagogy.